Noobify2012/Drippy-text/res/Readme.md

 - With minor line changes, the program could be reconfigured to give more hints to the player as to where they are by adding situation updates providing the index of where the player is.

 - The full print out of the final edges could also be included to help the player or other developers build features.
 It only takes one line change in the model to implement.

+- I have included the jar file with the normal program as well as a seeded version for predictability.

 # How To Run